ARCA Publishing and Some of our Favourite Art & Crime Reading

 Have you written a new book on art and antiquities crime?

-The Association for Research into Crimes against Art tries to stay abreast of new titles exploring the complexities of art and antiquities related criminal behaviour.
-If you are an author and would like us to read and, or, write a review on your new publication, please reach out to us at:
+The Association for Research into Crimes against Art (ARCA) actively follows new publications that shed light on the complexities of art and antiquities-related crime.
+If you are an author and would like us to read or possibly review your work, we invite you to contact us at:

 information (at) artcrimeresear.org